-Teachers themselves can actively engage in creating a system that provides them with support.
-One important step down this road is to practice honesty, and that includes telling your supervisors the true extent of what’s happening.
-It’s necessary to break out of the suffering in silence dynamic that is operational in some institutions and learn to voice concerns and ask for the support you need.
+Teachers themselves can actively engage in creating a system that supports them.
+One important step down this road is to practice honesty, including telling your supervisors the true extent of what’s happening.
+It’s necessary to break out of the suffering-in-silence dynamic that is operational in some institutions and learn to voice concerns and ask for the support you need.

-Another thing that teachers can do is to ask for programming that is solely focused on their own wellbeing instead of techniques aimed at improving the classroom or the curriculum – in essence, treat teacher wellbeing as a separate, and vital, area of need.
+Another thing that teachers can do is to ask for programming that is solely focused on their own well-being instead of techniques aimed at improving the classroom or the curriculum – in essence, treating teacher wellbeing as a separate and vital area of need.

-Creating and facilitating teacher support networks is also a great step, as it allows them a space where they can interact with people that are undergoing a similar situation.
+Creating and facilitating teacher support networks is also a great step, as it allows them to interact with people undergoing a similar situation.

 2. Create Opportunities to Connect

-Virtual teaching has meant that staff that has been working together for years on end are no longer seeing each other on the daily.
+Virtual teaching has meant that staff working together for years on end are no longer seeing each other daily.
 This makes it essential to create opportunities for people to connect in meaningful ways.
-This can be as simple as taking out some time at the start or end of meetings where staff can catch up on what's going on in their lives and just have a little reconnection.
+This can be as simple as taking some time at the start or end of meetings where staff can catch up on what's happening in their lives and have a little reconnection.

-If you’re all out of ideas, nothing beats a good icebreaker session at the start of meetings, just to get the ball rolling.
+If you’re all out of ideas, nothing beats a good icebreaker session at the start of meetings to get the ball rolling.